orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 Hello!
 This is Orchid Chetia Phukan.
 I am currently a Ph.D.
 Scholar at <a href="https://iiitd.ac.in/">IIIT-Delhi, India</a>.
 My research interests include Speech and Audio Processing.
 Currently, I am interested in the adaptation of speech and audio foundation models for behavioral (e.g., speech emotion recognition) and forensic applications (e.g., audio deepfake detection).
-[comment]: <> (My PhD thesis: "Taming the Dragon: Towards Adaptation of Foundation Models for Behavioral and Forensic Analysis".)

 ---
 I am looking for Postdoc opportunities for Spring 2026.
 I am looking for positions in speech and audio processing.
 Specifically, audio deepfake detection/anti-spoofing/audio-visual deepfake detection, speech/multimodal emotion recognition/affective computing, and speech + health.
 I am also open to related topics revolving speech and audio processing.
-If you have such opportunities, please reach out to me: orchidp@iiitd.ac.in
+If you have such opportunities, please reach out to me at orchidp@iiitd.ac.in.

 ---

 ---